 Often banks will charge you for paying your loan back faster than the terms of the loan agreement.
 This is to balance out the lost interest they will make on your reduced loan.
 Work out the balance between the fee and the money saved on interest to work out how much extra you can pay off.

 Your loan might allow you to redraw on extra repayments you’ve already made and it might incur a fee.
 If your lender charges redraw fees, make sure you don’t repay all your available cash if you think you will need to redraw it back at some point.
 Greater Bank’s Great Rate Variable Home Loan has no redraw fees via our internet banking or any other ongoing fees. | Greater Bank

 Fees for not making your repayments on time - avoid these at all costs because they will really hamper your ability to get on top of your home loan.

-This is a fee you may have to pay if you decide to refinance.
+There are costs you may have to cover if you decide to refinance.
 You should assess your financial position annually and try to find a lower mortgage interest rate.
 If you find one, take these fees into account to work out whether you’re better off, but don’t be afraid of them.

 Top Tips to Reduce Mortgage: